What in the World Is Causing the Retail Meltdown of 2017?

 From rural strip-malls to Manhattan’s avenues, it has been a disastrous two years for retail.

-There have nine retail bankruptcies in 2017—as many as all of 2016.
+There have been nine retail bankruptcies in 2017—as many as all of 2016.
 J.C.
 Penney, RadioShack, Macy’s, and Sears have each announced more than 100 store closures.
 Sports Authority has liquidated, and Payless has filed for bankruptcy.
-Last week, several apparel stocks hit new multi-year lows, including Lululemon, Urban Outfitters, and American Eagle, and Ralph Lauren announced that it is closing its flagship Polo store on Fifth Avenue, one of several brands to abandon that iconic thoroughfare.
+Last week, several apparel companies’ stocks hit new multi-year lows, including Lululemon, Urban Outfitters, and American Eagle, and Ralph Lauren announced that it is closing its flagship Polo store on Fifth Avenue, one of several brands to abandon that iconic thoroughfare.

 A deep recession might explain an extinction-level event for large retailers.
 But GDP has been growing for eight straight years, gas prices are low, unemployment is under 5 percent, and the last 18 months have been quietly excellent years for wage growth, particularly for middle- and lower-income Americans.

 So, what the heck is going on?
 The reality is that overall retail spending continues to grow steadily, if a little meagerly.
-But several trends—including rise of e-commerce, the over-supply of malls, and surprising effects of a restaurant renaissance—have conspired to change the face of American shopping.
+But several trends—including the rise of e-commerce, the over-supply of malls, and the surprising effects of a restaurant renaissance—have conspired to change the face of American shopping.

 Here are three explanations for the recent demise of America’s storefronts.